syncfusion-content/angularjs-docs/angularjs/TreeGrid/Selection.md

 {% endhighlight %}

-The output of the TreeGrid with multiple row selection is as follows.
+The output of the tree grid with multiple row selection is as follows:

 ![](Selection_images/Selection_img2.png)

-To enable multiple selection, you can set `e-selectionsettings.selectionType` property either as `multiple` or enumeration value `ej.TreeGrid.SelectionType.Multiple`.
+To enable multiple selection, set the `e-selectionsettings.selectionType` property to `multiple` or enumeration value `ej.TreeGrid.SelectionType.Multiple`.

 ### Selecting a row programmatically

-You can select a row programmatically by setting the row index value to `e-selectedrowindex` property.
+You can select a row programmatically by setting the row index value to the `e-selectedrowindex` property.
-The following code shows on how to select a row programmatically with button click action,
+The following code shows how to select a row programmatically with button click action.

 {% highlight html %}